sodabubblewine/sodabubblewine.github.io/README.md

 1. List the nouns, adjectives, and verbs you use to talk about it.
 2. Define as many as you can from as few as you can.
 3. List true sentences made from those few.
-4. Conclude as many as you can from as few as you can.
+4. Conclude as many truths as you can from as few as you can.
 5. Go to 1.

 ### HOW PREDICATE ABSTRACTS WORK